The challenge of remote access

 Probably the most common problem you may face working with USB security keys is the inability to forward them to a virtual environment.
 By default, most virtual machines do not provide access to the functionality and contents of devices attached to the host machine.
-So, you’ll need to find the way to duplicate your device to share it between your guest and host OSes.
+So, you’ll need to find a way to duplicate your device to share it between your guests and host OSes.

 Certain difficulties may also appear if you try to provide access to the same USB token for multiple users over the network.
 If there’s token based authentication in your company and you need to share, let’s say, a bank token among several team members, you’re most likely to need a dedicated third-party tool to help you copy the device to remote computers.

 Access security tokens remotely

 Here are several methods to share USB security tokens using a software solution.

 Donglify uses advanced port virtualization technology to allow you to share a security key.
 By virtually emulating the USB security token, the tool lets you share it with any network-attached computer.

 There are two different ways that Donglify can be used.